circlensq/circlensq/README.md

 You could call me Richard.
 I'm an Indonesian and currently living in Taiwan working as an Engineer.

 - 🔭 I’m currently working on web application and in the past I've done a research about Generative Adversarial Networks
-- ⚒️ Stack technologies: Django, NodeJS, EmberJS, Angular, Vue, React, MongoDB, Docker, PostgreSQL, .Net, SQL Server
+- ⚒️ Stack technologies: Angular, React, MongoDB, Docker, PostgreSQL, .Net, SQL Server
 - 🌱 Currently focusing on React, .NET(C#), NodeJS, Angular
 - 😄 Pronouns: He / Him